-:
+Tour Start Point:

 The routes to the tour start point (Mercat Cross) and office (Blair Street) are primarily cobbled and paved.
 Blair Street has a number of uneven areas of pavement, which occasionally are blocked when Lorries are making deliveries.
 You do not have to come to our office to buy tickets.
 Tickets are available online at www.mercattours.com , at the tour meeting point, the Mercat Cross, which is staffed from 10am -12 noon, 1.15pm - 6.15pm and 6.45pm - 10.15pm daily, or by phone 0131 225 5445.